conorkelly86/Personal-Info-Masking/README.md

 Powershell was a new language I researched to create this script.
 I used the StackOverflow community to help me with this script.

 https://stackoverflow.com/questions/45009700/masking-fields-duplications

+There are 3 files needed.

+First: The Date Integration file that contains the un-masked personal information.
+Personal-Info.svd

+Second: Powershell Script file that took in the first un-masked data file.

+Third: When the Powershell Script is run it will output the Personal-Info-Output.svd file with the masked fields.